 To help protect the environment and communities in which we operate, STERIS is committed to the following environmental principles:

-We help make our customers' products and environments safer, to the benefit of the people they serve.
-And we strive to make our own facilities and people safer, to the benefit of our employees, customers, and investors.
+We help make our Customers' products and environments safer, to the benefit of the people they serve.
+And we strive to make our own facilities and people safer, to the benefit of our employees, Customers, and investors.

 All rates based on 100 full-time employees (FTE) working one year.
 100 FTEs equals 200,000 work hours.
-STERIS Corporation applies U.S. Occupational Safety and Health Administration recordkeeping practices worldwide.
+STERIS applies U.S. Occupational Safety and Health Administration recordkeeping practices worldwide.